AniketShukla14/The-Pre-Prep-Hub/README.md

 <li>A website which gives individuals a complete roadmap on how to prepare themselves for their future goals irrespective of
 the field of study and also skills.</li>
 <li> It brings individuals out of confusion of which path to follow by providing students with the best study materials, links to
-best YouTube videos and also rank the websites to get them the best.<li>
+best YouTube videos and also rank the websites to get them the best.</li>
 <br>

 <!-- TABLE OF CONTENTS -->